MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/get-sessionid.md

 ---
 # Get session and app ID details

-If you find a problem with a canvas app in Power Apps, you can help Microsoft troubleshoot the problem much more effectively with a session ID, an app ID, or both.
+If you find a problem with an app in Power Apps, you can help Microsoft troubleshoot the problem much more effectively with a session ID, an app ID, or both.

 ## Get the session ID for a canvas app